BLOG

 But headhunters are in the business of finding specialists to tackle specific challenges in specific companies.
 In this instance, ‘specialist’ does not refer to function but rather the complement of attributes and experience to predict success in a turnaround situation, or a small, early staged company seeking to scale, or in working with a difficult founder or a family business.
 Headhunters are wary of ‘one-size-fits-all’ generalists and they probe to find specialist themes embedded in their narratives.
 They assume that each person has a range within which they excel and they try to map out that range.

 In the end, the genteel setting of a greet and meet becomes a tug of war with one party pulling to expand the realm of possibilities while the other pulls in order to focus it.
-A certain level of frustration is bound to ensue, and it does.
+A certain level of frustration is bound to ensue, and it often does.

 About the author